 [av_font_icon icon=’ue864′ font=’entypo-fontello’ style=” caption=” link=” linktarget=” size=’40px’ position=’left’ color=”][/av_font_icon]

 Finding GIS data for pipeline projects is notoriously difficult but, as most research goes these days, we started with a simple Google search to see what was out there, using basic keywords, such as “Falcon” (the name of the pipeline), “ethane” (the substance being transported), “pipeline” (the topic under discussion), and “ArcGIS” (a commonly used mapping software).

 In addition to news stories on the pipeline’s development, Google returned search results that included links to GIS data that included “Shell” and “Falcon” in their names.
 The data was located in folders labeled “HOUGEO,” presumably the project code name, as seen in the screenshot below.
 All of these links were accessed via Google and did not require a password or any other authentication to view their contents.
-In fact, the data still remains public at this link.

 Viewing the Data

 [av_font_icon icon=’ue826′ font=’entypo-fontello’ style=” caption=” link=” linktarget=” size=’40px’ position=’left’ color=”][/av_font_icon]

 The HOUGEO folder is part of a larger database maintained by AECOM, an engineering firm presumably contracted to prepare the Falcon pipeline construction plan.
 Data on a few other projects were also visible, such as maps of the Honolulu highway system and a sewer works in Greenville, NC.
 While these projects were not of interest to us, our assessment is that this publicly accessible server is used to share GIS projects with entities outside the company.